KunjeshRamani/KunjeshRamani/README.md

 <div align="center">

-I recently graduated with <code>Diploma in Computer Programming</code> course and have since gained expertise in Frontend, Backend, Database Management and most recently, Cloud Computing.
+I recently graduated with <code><b>Diploma in Computer Programming</b></code> course and have since gained expertise in Frontend, Backend, Database Management and most recently, Cloud Computing.
 I enjoy solving coding problems and participating in Hackathons.